 Nikesh is also available to accept instructions in regulatory and disciplinary law matters beyond financial services, including in relation to the medical professions; lawyers; architects; clergy; sports; police; public safety; environmental issues; and licensing.

 Public & Administrative

-Nikesh is available to accept instructions in suitable public and administrative law matters, including statutory appeals, inquiries, led judicial reviews and non-contentious advice on the powers of administrative functions of central and local government and other public and regulatory bodies.
+Nikesh is available to accept instructions in suitable public and administrative law matters, including statutory appeals, inquiries, judicial review and non-contentious advisory matters.
+He is particularly interested in public law challenges in the financial services context.

 To register an interest in making an instruction Click Here